 1 | Swap plastic beauty tools & brushes for sustainable alternatives made with bamboo and other bio-degradable materials

-If you’re anything like me, then you likely didn’t realize that makeup sponges and tools can be a major contributor to plastic waste.
-For example, I sponges, which are typically made of non-biodegradable, nonrecyclable, foam, are my preferred way of applying complexion products.
-Recently, I picked up the Total Perfecting Blender sponge from EcoTools, which is made out of 70% plant-based, biodegradable material.
+If you’re anything like me, then you likely didn’t *realize* that makeup sponges and tools can be a major contributor to plastic waste.
+For example, complexion sponges, which are typically made of non-biodegradable, non-recyclable foam, are my preferred way of applying complexion products.
+However, recently I picked up the Total Perfecting Blender sponge from EcoTools, which is made out of 70% plant-based, biodegradable material.

 2 | Swap Twist-Up or Retractable Pencil Products for wooden alternatives

 The sheer volume of twist-up or retractable pencil products cased in plastic is disheartening.
 Why are these so ubiquitous??
 One small way to make a positive impact is to ditch the plastic-cased pencil products for traditional, wooden pencils.

 Side note: pencils that require sharpening may still actually be plastic-based rather than wood-based.
 But why???

 3 | Purchase single powder product pans instead of plastic-packaged pre-made palettes or singles

 Please don’t come for me on this one, y’all.
 I am SO guilty of purchasing pre-made palettes and I have an insane collection.
 That being said, buying a single pan can not only lessen your waste but can often be more financially friendly in the long run.
 How so??
 Often times, there are filler shades in palettes that buyers may not enjoy or may not be drawn towards.
 By buying single shadows, you know you’re only buying colors that you’ll reach for.

 4 | Consider purchasing from a Clean Beauty brand over a “traditional” beauty brand